Hapyy2/Game_project--Dogrun-/README.md

 ## Description
 ---------------------------------
 Dogrun is a project that uses pygame library to create a simple game about a **Dog** running.
 What else do you need?
-Just download the game and enjoy.
+Just download the game and enjoy. <br>
+To play You need to download the files and run the `main.py` file.
+You can use an editor like Pycharm.

 ## Requirements for the project
 ---------------------------------